 Location Hotel Details

-The hotel is located on the east end of prestigious George Street Edinburgh which boasts a great selection of trendy bars, restaurants and designer shops and conveniently only a very short walk from Waverley train station.
+The hotel is located on the east end of prestigious George Street Edinburgh which boasts a great selection of trendy bars, restaurants and designer shops and is conveniently only a very short walk from Waverley train station.

 Hotel Details